magland/mip/README.md

 mip uninstall package_name
 ```

 Removes an installed package after confirmation.
+Also removes any packages that depend on it.

 ## Internal Package Structure

 - Packages are stored in `~/.mip/packages/`
 - Each package is extracted from a zip (.mhl) file into its own directory
-- Each package has a `mip.json` file containing metadata such as dependencies and a `setup.m` that gets called on import
+- Each package has a `mip.json` file containing metadata and a `setup.m` that gets called on import
 - The `+mip` MATLAB namespace is installed in `~/.mip/matlab/+mip/`

 ## Example